ajwl/ps1/_posts/2017-12-02-drawing-a-wavering-line.md

 ```

+### 6. Add randomness
-6. Now we have a drawing line, we can add some of the randomness that makes it look human.
+Now we have a drawing line, we can add some of the randomness that makes it look human.
 We'll add a variable I'll call `f` for fluctuation.
 It's the
 kind of gremlin that causes the direction of the line to be random.

 We will add a line setting the value of `f` to be either 0.5 or -0.5, depending on the outcome of a call to `Math.random()`.
 Next, we'll add `f` to the x position and the y position so that this randomly generated number affects the position of the next point drawn.

 ```javascript